-Ener.co® has developed a sophisticated Energy Savings Projection (ESP) model with the help of Viridian to assess the impact of the Enercoat® Treatment Service on any air-cooled a/c unit.
-It estimates with a high degree of accuracy annual savings, CO2 reduction, kWh reduction, and peak kW reduction.
-This allows us to confidently deliver a simple payback for each unit that a customer considers for treatment.
-In order to ensure the accuracy of this analysis, Ener.co® conducts a site survey and gathers the necessary data from each unit on which to base the ESP.
-To date, the ESP has been met 100% of the time.
+Ener.co has developed a sophisticated Energy Savings Projection (ESP) model with the help of Viridian to assess the impact of the Enercoat® Treatment Service on any air-cooled a/c unit.
+It estimates with reliable degree of accuracy annual savings, CO2 reduction, kWh reduction, and peak kW reduction.
+This allows for simple payback calculation.
+Ener.co conducts a site survey and gathers the necessary data from each unit on which to base the ESP.

 - Does equipment size matter?
 At what point does the Enercoat® Treatment Service become attractive?